 GMT + 5 hours

-Best time to visit
+Best time to visit Maldives

-• Temperatures in the Maldives vary little throughout the year, averaging 25-30ºC.
+• Temperatures in the Maldives vary little throughout the year, averaging 25-30ºC

-In essence, this is the place for relaxation.
+The Maldives is the place for relaxation.
 Expect to lose all sense of time, what day it is and what’s going on elsewhere.
 This is the home of ‘no news, no shoes’ after all.

+The underwater world here has been the subject of countless documentaries – the highlight perhaps being the chance to drift alongside manta rays (best seen between June and October).
 Many of the islands are surrounded by wonderful coral reefs, often with fantastic marine life just moments from the shore.
 So if an all day diving trip isn’t for you, look out for hotels which have a house reef accessible directly from the beach.
 And if it’s man-made and underwater, then chances are that it’s a ‘world first’: there’s an underwater spa, underwater music club and underwater restaurant, all found on different islands.

 Recommended Maldives Hotels

 7 nights, Dinner, Breakfast & Lunch, 11 May '17

-7 nights, Dinner, Breakfast & Lunch, 13 May '15
+7 nights, Dinner, Breakfast & Lunch, 01 May '17

-7 nights, Room & Breakfast, 04 May '15
+7 nights, Room & Breakfast, 10 May '17